Meet the Animal Emergency & Specialty Team

 Mark O’Hanlon, DVM, Owner | Emergency & Critical Care

 Dr. Mark O’Hanlon earned his DVM from Washington State University in 2001.
 He also has a BA with Distinction in Anthropology from the UW.
 He is especially interested in the treatment of Gastric Dilatation and Volvulus/Torsion (“GDV” or “bloat”) and Diabetic Ketoacidosis.
-In his free time, Dr. O’Hanlon enjoys practicing yoga, rooting for the Huskies, gardening, and spending time with his three English Bulldogs.
+In his free time, Dr. O’Hanlon enjoys swimming, rooting for the Huskies, gardening, and spending time with his English Bulldogs.

 The most unusual animal I’ve treated is . . . a Gila monster while working at a veterinary hospital in Osaka, Japan.
 The client did not realize they are venomous!

 What I enjoy most about being a vet is . . . emergency and critical care medicine because it is truly a box of chocolates; you never know what kind of case will arrive next.
 Sometimes the case is a dog who ate a box of chocolates!

 The pet-related person I most admire is . . .
 Dr. Leo Bustad for his pioneering work on the concept of the human-animal bond.

 Kelci McKeirnan, DVM, MS, DACVS-SA | Surgery & Rehabilitation